-Despite recent natural rubber price declines, and concomitant reductions in rubber area locally in parts of Southeast Asia (Zhang et al., 2019), global rubber area continues to increase (FAO, 2018).
+Despite recent natural rubber price declines, and concomitant reductions in rubber area locally in parts of Southeast Asia (Zhang, Corlett, & Zhai, 2019), global rubber area continues to increase (FAO, 2018).
 Future rubber demand is likely to drive expansion and/or intensification of plantations, driving biodiversity and ecosystem loss (Warren-Thomas et al., 2015).
 This generates a need for biodiversity-friendly but high-yielding cultivation methods.
-Clonal rubber agroforests in southern Thailand retained yields and benefitted butterfly species richness, while plot management (understorey plant height, non-rubber tree density) and landscape composition (proportion of rubber cultivation in agroforestry, natural forest extent) also increased species richness and altered composition of butterflies and birds.
+Clonal rubber agroforests in southern Thailand retained yields and benefitted butterfly species richness, while plot management (understorey plant height, nonrubber tree density) and landscape composition (proportion of rubber cultivation in agroforestry, natural forest extent) also increased species richness and altered composition of butterflies and birds.
 Our findings relating to forest extent must be interpreted in the context of a relatively small number of high-forest-cover landscapes, and further evidence for the importance of forest fragment cover on biodiversity in rubber is needed.
 We found no evidence that agroforests supported forest-dependent or conservation-priority species, but our findings suggest there is room for improvement of biodiversity within rubber plantations, without negatively impacting rubber yields.

 Our finding that butterfly richness was greater in agroforests, and increased further with increasing forest extent (reflected in compositional change), suggests that agroforests may act as transitional habitat for fruit-feeding butterflies that can move several kilometres in a lifetime (Marchant et al., 2015).
-Contrastingly, monocultures are relatively impermeable for butterflies (Scriven et al., 2017).
+Contrastingly, monocultures are relatively impermeable for butterflies (Scriven, Beale, Benedick, & Hill, 2017).
 This corroborates findings of similar butterfly composition between forest fragments and structurally complex rubber in Brazil (Barbosa Cambui et al., 2017).
-These patterns could be driven by increased food-plant availability, or microclimatic similarities between forest and agroforests (affecting flight ability or thermal tolerance; (Koh, 2007)).
-For example, Euthalia evelina uses Anacardium occidentale and Garcinia spp as larval food-plants, both found in agroforests (Table S2; (Ek-Amnuay, 2012)).
-Alternatively, the assertion from agroforestry farmers that herbicides were not used (used in around half of monocultures; S.B. pers. obs.) may influence butterflies via enhanced understorey plant diversity.
+These patterns could be driven by increased food plant availability, or microclimatic similarities between forest and agroforests (affecting flight ability or thermal tolerance; Koh, 2007).
+For example, Euthalia evelina uses Anacardium occidentale and Garcinia spp as larval food plants, both found in agroforests (Table S2; Ek-Amnuay, 2012).
+Alternatively, the assertion from agroforestry farmers that herbicides were not used (used in around half of monocultures; S.B. pers.
+Obs.) may influence butterflies via enhanced understorey plant diversity.

 Unlike butterflies, bird richness was unaffected by agroforestry, but altered in agroforests with greater non-rubber tree density, and was similarly, but independently, influenced by greater natural forest extent around plots of either type.
-A similar conclusion was drawn for cacao, where distance to forest and shade tree density had independent but similar effects on bird richness and composition (Clough et al., 2009), and corroborates findings of altered bird diversity and composition in response to increased tree diversity and/or forest area in monocultural rubber (Zhang et al., 2017) and oil palm (Gilroy et al., 2014a; Teuscher et al., 2015).
+A similar conclusion was drawn for cacao, where distance to forest and shade tree density had independent but similar effects on bird richness and composition (Clough et al., 2009), and corroborates findings of altered bird diversity and composition in response to increased tree diversity and/or forest area in monocultural rubber (Zhang et al., 2017) and oil palm (Gilroy, Prescott, et al., 2014a; Teuscher et al., 2015).

 Birds and butterflies using agroforests and forest fragments may differ functionally from forest-dependent or agriculture-tolerant species (Koh, 2007; Sekercioglu, 2012).
-Agroforests and forest fragments may therefore be refugia for species that cannot utilise monocultures (Bhagwat et al., 2008), and their presence may increase landscape beta diversity (Faria et al., 2007) and connectivity (Bhagwat et al., 2008).
+Agroforests and forest fragments may therefore be refugia for species that cannot utilize monocultures (Bhagwat, Willis, Birks, & Whittaker, 2008), and their presence may increase landscape beta diversity (Faria, Paciencia, Dixo, Laps, & Baumgarten, 2007) and connectivity (Bhagwat et al., 2008).
 However, this does not mean that agroforests support forest-dependent or threatened species.
-The lack of such species in rubber agroforests in our study echoes findings in polycultural oil palm (Azhar et al., 2011, 2015), but contrasts with findings from industrial tree plantations of Albizia and Acacia (Sheldon et al., 2010), highlighting the importance of gathering evidence on biodiversity responses to different plantation systems.
-Together, this suggests that conservation of contiguous forest (Edwards et al., 2010; Barbosa Cambui et al., 2017) or complex jungle rubber (Prabowo et al., 2016), remains essential for forest-dependent and conservation priority birds and butterflies.
+The lack of such species in rubber agroforests in our study echoes findings in polycultural oil palm (Azhar et al., 2011, 2015), but contrasts with findings from industrial tree plantations of Albizia and Acacia (Sheldon, Styring, & Hosner, 2010), highlighting the importance of gathering evidence on biodiversity responses to different plantation systems.
+Together, this suggests that conservation of contiguous forest (Barbosa Cambui et al., 2017; Edwards et al., 2010) or complex jungle rubber (Prabowo et al., 2016) remains essential for forest-dependent and conservation priority birds and butterflies.